st0nedB/ctrl-solar/README.md

 MQTT_PORT=1883
 MQTT_USER=your_username
 MQTT_PASSWD=your_password
 ```

-If you are not planning to use the provided MQTT classes you can skip the `.env` file.
+> [!NOTE]
+> If you are not planning to use the provided MQTT classes you can skip the `.env` file.
 Adapt the main.py with your own Sensor configurations.
 The current version contains example values.

 ---

 ## 🚀 Usage